The Correct Way To Add Plugin’s Functions Into Themes

-I recently deactivated a plugin on this blog only to find that the blog stopped working.
-Only an error was displayed.
+I recently deactivated a plugin on a WordPress website only to find that it stopped working.
+On the home page, only an error was displayed.
 The error told me that I was trying to call some function that didn’t exist.
-So the clear clue was that the function disappeared because of the deactivation of plugin.
-To check my theory, I re-activated the plugin and the blog started working again.
+Clearly, the function disappeared because of the deactivation of plugin.
+To check my theory, I re-activated the plugin and the website started working again.

 The plugin I deactivated was related post plugin, and when I checked the theme files, there was a call to the function,